timoxley/element-selector/Readme.md

 <a name="selectEvent" />
 ### selectEvent
 Mouse event to trigger selection.
-Must be one of `click`, `mouseup` or `mousedown`.
+Must be one of `click`, `dblclick`, `mouseup` or `mousedown`.
 Defaults to `click`
 ```js
 // Trigger on 'mousedown' instead of 'click'